Mingding Doctrine

 (1:41:45)

 1. I have been serving a sister for about four months.
 When she first came, it was because of financial problems.
-She and her husband used to invest every time, but they were either cheated or the investment failed, and they had been struggling for decades.
-Not long ago, they borrowed 600,000 to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
-The partner said they would refund the money to them, but it has been delayed for more than a month.
+She and her husband had always been scammed or failed in their investments for decades.
+Not long ago, they borrowed 600,000 yuan to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
+The partner said they would refund the money, but it has been delayed for more than a month.
 This sister is very worried.
-My question is, should I care about her financial problems or the problems behind her financial problems?
-This sister is easily worried about worldly things and has a lack mentality in her heart, so my idea is to build her faith in God so that she can become a person who trusts in God.
+My question is, should I be concerned about her financial problems or the problems behind her financial problems?
+This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become someone who trusts in God.
 Is this correct?
-(Weilian)
+(Weivian)

 About Pastoring Family Members